-C3 then reads the verb group of line 73, "are dismounting."
-It adds the packet for dismount to the situation and notes that this is an ongoing action:
+Then Sparser reads the verb group "are dismounting."
+It adds the packet for dismount to the situation and notes that this is an ongoing action.

 '''

-dismount = transition.inprogress

-movement.from = high
+dismount = transition.inprogress, movement.from = high, movement.to

-movement.to = low(ground)

-movement.actor = v:subject
+= low(ground) movement.actor = v:subject

 '''

 From the syntactic construction, it knows that the collection of people supplies the obligatory argument to dismount: who is doing the action.